Don't miss out on our most popular holiday giveaway:

 DNP salaries are often higher than MSN nurses due to their additional training and practice hours.
 Salaries can also vary widely based on the type of facility where you work, experience level, location, and other factors.

 The U.S. Bureau of Labor Statistics does not differentiate between MSN and DNP-trained nurse practitioners.
-But they do report that the mean annual salary for all NPs is $124,680 annually or $59.94 per hour.
+However, they do report that the mean annual salary for all NPs is $126,260 annually.

 MSN FNP vs DNP FNP Scope of Practice